searchspring/snap/packages/snap-platforms/bigcommerce/README.md

 The `idFieldName` property takes a stringified path in the result reference, to look for the product id to add. `display.mappings.core.sku` for example.
 By default it will use `display.mappings.core.uid`.

-## Variants
-The BigCommerce platform supports variants.
-To add variant data to your results, you can add this [groovy script](https://github.com/searchspring/snap/blob/main/packages/snap-platforms/bigcommerce/groovy/ss_variants.groovy) to the [Searchspring Management Console](https://manage.searchspring.net/management/filters).